myselfHimanshu/data-summit-blog/content/posts/cnn_01.md

 ![](https://media.giphy.com/media/keZhECYHtGty4Jh1Vo/giphy.gif)

-The good thing about images are that <b> pixels are most useful features in the context of their neighbors </b>.

 The next reason is that positions can change.
 You want your network to detect a dog in an image irrespective of where it is.
 What I mean is, a dog can be in a corner of image or small dog or whether it is a close-up shot.
 These kind of images, would not activate the same neurons in the network, so network would react differently.

+The important thing about images are that <b> pixels are most useful features in the context of their neighbors </b>.

 ConvNet architectures make the explicit assumption that the inputs are images.
 These then make the forward function more efficient to implement and vastly reduce the amount of parameters in the network.